walterehickmanII/pandas-challenge-1/README.md

 Note:

 Please refer to the individual Jupyter Notebook files for detailed code implementations and explanations corresponding to each part of the challenge.
+During my findings the largest manufacturer not only have the highest profit margins by far and spends more on product.
+Also more than likely they are make huge profits on shipping.